Albany Patroons

 The Albany Patroons are a professional basketball team that plays in The Basketball League (TBL).
 Previously, the team competed in the Continental Basketball Association (CBA) and in the United States Basketball League (USBL).
 The Patroons won CBA championships in 1984 and 1988 as well as a TBL championship in 2019.
+The team's name derives from patroon, the term for a large landholder in New Netherland, the Dutch colony that once included the Albany region.

 Formed in 1982, the Patroons' original home arena was the Washington Avenue Armory, a former New York National Guard armory.
 The team later moved from this location to MVP Arena, then known as the Knickerbocker Arena.
 The franchise was renamed the Capital Region Pontiacs in 1992 and was relocated to Connecticut in 1993.

 The Patroons rejoined the CBA in 2005.
 When the CBA ceased its operations in 2009, the team went defunct.

-The Patroons became a member of North American Premier Basketball (NAPB) in the 2018 season, once again playing at the Washington Avenue Armory.
+The Patroons became a member of North America Premier Basketball (NAPB) in the 2018 season, once again playing at the Washington Avenue Armory.
 The league was later renamed to The Basketball League prior to the 2019 season.

 History

 Early years (1982–1993)

 Future NBA head coach Phil Jackson won his first championship ring as a coach when he guided the Patroons to the 1984 CBA championship.
 Andre Gaddy was named MVP of the series.
 Jackson later won NBA championships with the Chicago Bulls and Los Angeles Lakers.

 In 1988, the Patroons won a second championship, this time under head coach Bill Musselman.
-Musselman later coached the Minnesota Timberwolves, and several Patroons from the 1987–88 championship year – including Scott Brooks, Tod Murphy, Tony Campbell, and Sidney Lowe – played on those early Timberwolves squads.
+Musselman later coached the Minnesota Timberwolves, and several Patroons from the 1987–88 championship year, including Scott Brooks, Tod Murphy, Tony Campbell, and Sidney Lowe, played on early Timberwolves squads.

 In the 1990–91 season, the Patroons completed a 50–6 regular season, winning all 28 home games, with George Karl as head coach.
 Future NBA players Mario Elie and Vincent Askew were part of that squad.

 The Patroons won two CBA championships and five Eastern Division regular season titles.
 For the 1992–93 season, they were renamed the Capital Region Pontiacs, as the team received sponsorship from local car dealerships.
 After that season, the franchise was relocated to Connecticut, where it played for 1 1/2 years as the Hartford Hellcats and then 6 1/2 years as the Connecticut Pride before folding in 2001.

 The CBA ceased operating and filed for bankruptcy in February 2001.